MontclairRobotics/FRC-Programming-Guide/src/FRC/course/ElectricalPrimer.md

 ## Breakers & Fuses

-Breakers are used to protect electrical components from recieving too much electricity at any given time.
+Breakers are used to protect electrical components from receiving too much electricity at any given time.
 Electrical fuses are placed within a circuit as a weak point so that if a high electrical current from an overload or short circuit occurs, the fuse is sacrificed and breaks the circuit it is in.

 This image shows several fuses along with one (10 amp) breaker:
 \